 Uninvested Balance

-USDC held in your Belief Systems account that is not currently allocated to any series.
+pUSD held in your Belief Systems account that is not currently allocated to any series.
 Think of it as the cash balance in a brokerage account.
 Deposits land here, and uninvested balances can be used to mint shares in any series or withdrawn.
 See Deposits & Withdrawals.

 USDC